-Ecological light bulbs contain mercury.
+Ecological light bulbs, CFLs and incandescent light bulbs all contain mercury!
 Mercury is a powerful neurotoxin that is particularly toxic to children and pregnant women.
-Mercury is particularly toxic by the brain, nervous system, liver and kidneys
+Mercury is especially toxic in the brain, the nervous system, liver and kidneys.

-Many of us are aiming to save energy and money replaced the old standard bulbs with new ecological lamps that save energy.
+Many of us are aiming to save energy and money by replacing the old standard bulbs with new ecological lamps that save energy.

-However, a new generation of energy-efficient light bulbs is so toxic that the Environmental Protection Agency United States launched an extraordinary protocol implemented in the event of breakage of the bulb and release toxic gas.
+However, a new generation of energy-efficient light bulbs is so toxic that the Environmental Protection Agency of the United States launched an extraordinary protocol to be implemented in the event of a breakage of the bulb and release of its toxic gas.

-A study carried out by scientists from Fraunhofer Wilhelm Klaudic Institute has shown that these light bulbs, if the break indoors, emit 20 times more mercury than the maximum allowed.
+A study carried out by scientists from Fraunhofer’s Wilhelm-Klauditz-Institut has shown that these light bulbs, if they break indoors, emit 20 times more mercury than the maximum limit allowed.

 Energy-efficient light bulbs can cause:

-- Eco bulbs contain mercury.
-Mercury is a powerful neurotoxin that is particularly toxic to children and pregnant women.
-It is particularly toxic by the brain, nervous system, liver and kidneys.
-It can also cause damage to the cardiovascular, immune and reproductive systems.
-Mercury can lead to tremors, nervousness, insomnia, memory loss, headaches, cancer and Alzheimer’s.
+- Eco bulbs contain mercury, a powerful neurotoxin that can cause damage to the cardiovascular, immune and reproductive systems.
+Mercury can lead to tremors, insomnia, memory loss, cancer and Alzheimer’s.

-New research conducted by Peter Brown in Berlin has shown that these bulbs contain toxic carcinogens that can cause cancer:
+Research conducted by Prof. Peter Brown in Berlin’s Alab Laboratory has shown that these bulbs contain toxic carcinogens that can cause cancer:

 - Styrene, unsaturated hydrocarbon liquid which is obtained as a by-product in the production of petroleum.

-Energy saving lamps that emit UV-B radiation and a small amount of UV-C radiation.
+Energy saving lamps that emit UV-B radiation and a small amount of UV-C radiation have been detected.
 It is universally recognized that UV radiation harms the skin (causes skin cancer) and eyes.
 Radiation from energy-efficient light bulbs directly affects the immune system and damages the skin tissue to such an extent that prevents the formation of vitamin D.

 Finally, these bulbs are so toxic that should not be thrown in the regular trash.
 They are hazardous waste.